 The spiritual assessment is a very private, one-on-one meeting with a resident Spiritual Care Director.
 The directors ask questions related to peace, purpose, and issues of forgiveness.
 And for residents, just talking about and reflecting on their lives, some of the difficult moments that they may have never dealt with before can be a healing process.
 “A lot of our residents have lost so much.
 They’re isolated, they feel alone.
 And we talk about it,” says Ria.

 But spirituality doesn’t mean the same thing to every resident.
 Ria and other Spiritual Care Directors try to find a personalized track for each resident based on their needs.
 “The spirituality component encompasses so much more than just religion.
 Spirituality for some people might be the beauty of nature.
 For others, it might be the love of music or the love of helping others.
 It’s an individual plan for each person.”
 By focusing on what each resident needs, Spiritual Care Directors can create a plan that will best help their residents.

 “I do not need to be alone in this community.
 It’s not just a lonely house that I left.
 I have a community, I have friends,” claims Blanca, a resident and Soaring beneficiary.

 One of the most important aspects of the Soaring program is to get residents involved in a loving community.
-Living in a Goodman Group managed community means regular activities, social events, and ongoing meetings with a spiritual director, if desired.
+Living in a Goodman Group managed community means regular activities, social events, and ongoing meetings with a Spiritual Care Director, if desired.